 Blogging is responsible for 434% more indexed pages and 97% more indexed links (Source: DemandMetric)

-Blogging is an indirect way to drive traffic to your website.
+Blogging is a great way to drive traffic to your website.
 You have a 500% higher chance of being ranked highly on search engines if you blog.
 Great content attracts editorial links, which tell Google you're important and authoritative.
-Google can also crawl your content, getting a far better idea of what your company is about, allowing it to return your site for more relevant search.
+Google can also index your content, getting a far better idea of what your company is about, allowing it to return your site for more relevant search.

 3. More leads